 The value of antique clocks ranges depending on the style and age of the clocks.
 However, all antique clocks are of a certain value – it is up to you to evaluate what type of clock you have and what its market value is.
 Read on in the antique clock price guide and you will find out how you can determine the value of your clock and what factors you must consider.

-What type of clock is it?
 When talking about antique clocks, you will find that there is more than one type available.
 The type of clock that you have will heavily impact how the item is valued.
 Over several centuries, the manufacture of antique clocks happened at a steady pace resulting in a variety of styles and types.
 To determine the value of your clock, you must begin by understanding the different types of antique clock:

 Other types of antique clocks not mentioned above include advertising clocks, anniversary clocks, retro clocks, skeleton clocks, kitchen clocks, and antique marine chronometers.

 The type of mechanism on your antique clock will significantly determine its value.
-In particular, the complexity and construction is what is looked into by expert appraisers.
+In particular, the complexity and construction are what is looked into by expert appraisers.
 The presence of the three “trains” is what appraisers would look for when evaluating the cost of antique clocks.
 These “trains” are the time, melody, and strike.

 There is also a significant difference in value with antique clocks that are wound daily versus the ones that are known as eight-day clocks.
 The latter is considerably higher in value.